ezequielgarcia/stk1160-standalone/README.md

 stk1160 release 0.9.3\_for\_v3.2

 This driver is specially made for you: the user;
-so anything you think it's not clear enough, please open an github issue.
+so anything you think it's not clear enough, please open a github issue.

+I repeat: *open a github issue*.
+This way everyone can follow the bug.
+__Mails will be discarded__.

 This branch is intented to be used with v3.2.
-__Please don't even try to use it with another one__, or if you do and it doesn't work, don't mail me or open an issue.
+__Please don't even try to use it with another one__, or if you do and it doesn't work, don't open an issue.

 This is the stk1160 driver (formerly known as easycap driver).
 It's the driver needed to capture audio and video in some of those